 From Broken to Boldness.

-As a product of the foster care system, a survivor of physical and sexual abuse, and a teen mom, Sana Latrease stands boldly in her truth.
-Though these circumstances tried to render her unworthy of living a successful life, she has been able to emerge as a whole woman, unashamed of where she’s been and boldly sharing her story of healing and wholeness.
-Sana has been called the Harriet Tubman of her generation because she has accepted the call to lead women of all generations, out of bondage, to freedom in Christ Jesus.
-By the grace of God she has been able to impact hundreds of women all over the country by sharing her personal journey of denouncing shame and becoming her true healed and whole self.
+After an intense healing journey, Sana Latrease stands in her truth.
+Though the circumstances she was dealt tried to render her unworthy of living a successful life, she has been able to emerge as a healed and whole woman, unashamed of where she’s been, and boldly sharing her story.
+Sana has been called the Harriet Tubman of her generation because she has accepted the call to lead women of all generations out of bondage and into freedom in Christ Jesus.

-Sana is the Founder and President of Unashamed, Inc. a 501(c)3 non-profit organization that fosters emotional health in disadvantaged families that have experienced incarceration, foster care, and teen pregnancy.
-Through various initiatives, Unashamed is equipping families with the tools to dismantle unhealthy generational patterns and transition from surviving to thriving.
+Today, Sana is the Founder of Unashamed, Inc. a 501(c)3 non-profit organization that fosters emotional health in disadvantaged families that have experienced incarceration, foster care, and teen pregnancy.
+Through various initiatives, Unashamed, Inc. is equipping families with the tools to dismantle unhealthy generational patterns and transition from surviving to thriving.

-Sana Latrease is the wife to Joshua E. Cotten and the mother of two beautiful children, Jamir and Janai.
+Sana Latrease is the wife to Rev. Joshua E. Cotten and the mother of her two greatest gifts, Jamir and Janai.